kj89/kjnodes-gitbook/docs/bots/discord-proposal-bot.md

 <figure><img src="../.gitbook/assets/simple_proposals.gif" alt=""><figcaption><p>Simple Proposals example</p></figcaption></figure>

-2. **Proposal notifications with threads** - more advanded worflow where bot is invited to the server with set of permissions.
+2. **Proposal notifications with threads** - more advanced worflow where bot is invited to the server with set of permissions.
 This workflow is similar to first one, but it also adds reactions ✅  and 🧵 threads to the posts where validators can do discussions.

 <figure><img src="../.gitbook/assets/threaded_proposals.gif" alt=""><figcaption><p>Threaded Proposals example</p></figcaption></figure>